GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Lately, Poe has been behaiving in a weird manner.
 Looks like general context windows for some bots have been decreased.
 Some bots still experience the reduced amount of available tokens
 - FlowGPT randomly banning sessions.
 Logging out and in again resolves it
 - Issues when using multiple cookies in Poe.
 Under investigation.
+- VelloAI client is still not tested fully due to its paid nature.
+Please report any issues or bugs!

 ## Recent fixes/features